Quantum Circuit Transformation: A Monte Carlo Tree Search Framework: Implementation and Evaluation

-To evaluate our approach, we compare it with {three state-of-the-art algorithms} proposed in the literature {\cite{SAHS,SubgraphIsomorphism,CowtanRouting}}.
-As the choice of initial mappings may sometimes influence the performance of QCT algorithms, to make a fair comparison, we always take the same initial mappings in their original design {if available}.
-We use Python as our main programming language and IBM Qiskit \cite{qiskitIBM} as the auxiliary environment to implement our algorithms\footnote{Source code is available at https://github.com/BensonZhou1991/ Circuit-Transformation-via-Monte-Carlo-Tree-Search}.
+To evaluate our approach, we compare it with five state-of-the-art algorithms (cf. Sec.~\ref{sec:alg_comp}).
+As the choice of initial mappings may sometimes influence the performance of QCT algorithms, to make a fair comparison, we always take the same initial mappings in their original design if available.
+We use Python as our main programming language and IBM Qiskit \cite{qiskitIBM} as the auxiliary environment to implement our algorithms.
 For efficiency, the \emph{Simulation} module is implemented in C++.
-All experimental results reported here are obtained by choosing the best one from 5 trials.
-Due to space limitations, we only provide summarised results here.
-Readers are referred to the online Appendix for detailed empirical results.
+All experimental results reported here are obtained by choosing the best one from five trials.
+Note that we only provide summarised results here. \blue{Readers are referred to the GitHub repository\footnote{https://github.com/BensonZhou1991/Circuit-Transformation-via-Monte-Carlo-Tree-Search} for detailed empirical results together with source code of our algorithms and benchmarks used in the experiments.}